 In mediation, it works more as the two sides presenting each side to the other one, and they come to a mutual agreement and an amount that is a compromise between what one sides wants and what the other side wants to give.
 And, the two parties are completely at their own voluntarily will to setting what they agree to pay or how they agree to resolve the dispute.

-If you have additional questions regarding the mediation process, contact the Law Offices of Frank M. Nunes at 559-436-0850.
+If you have additional questions regarding the mediation process, contact the Nunes Law at (559) 702-5124.